danielharrell/open-eyes-lect-2017-18/Open.md

 novel.
 But this answer only sharpens the paradox.
 For why is it only outside the novel, and outside ourselves as readers of the novel, that a description of being outside ourselves becomes questionable?

-Nor do we need a novel to pose the paradox, or sharpen it.
+Nor do we need a novel to pose the paradox.
 Consider the following passage, from a book of philosophy by Henri
 Bergson: